-- Lack of awareness leads to the mixing of all kind of waste
+- Lack of awareness leads to the mixing of all kinds of waste

-- Due to plastic density, it occupies more space and cost double to transport
+- Due to plastic density, it occupies more space and costs double to transport

 - Plastic requires manual segregation before recycling.
 Lack of infrastructure and government policies

-- Myths and lack of recycled plastic products acceptance in-market leads more plastic waste to landfills
+- Myths and lack of recycled plastic products acceptance in-market lead more plastic waste to landfills

 Stages in plastic waste recycling